mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ### Weekly Summaries

+-   **Week of September 1, 2025 (v0.4.61):**
+    -   **Rank & Leaderboard Logic Overhaul:** Ranks and the main Leaderboard are now calculated based on a user's *total lifetime XP earned from quests*, rather than their current XP balance.
+This provides a more accurate and fair representation of a user's overall progress that isn't affected by spending rewards.
+The Rank Card on the dashboard has been updated to display both current balances and total earned values for clarity.

 -   **Week of September 1, 2025 (v0.4.60):**
     -   **Quest Scheduling Fix:** Implemented a new rule preventing users from completing "Duty" quests on days they are not scheduled to be active.
 Users now receive a notification explaining why the quest is unavailable, improving clarity and preventing incorrect completions.